jquory/uuidv7_generator_pgsql/README.md

 ```
 Parameter `now()` taken as timestamp from your current time zone.

-otherwise you can declare the `now()` parameter from the initial function when generate the uuid
+otherwise you can declare the `now()` parameter from the initial function when generate the uuid.

 ```sql
 CREATE OR REPLACE FUNCTION generate_uuid_v7(now())